 Does that mean I shouldn’t invest with brokers?

 Brokers have an important purpose in the financial services world, says Byron Moore, an Argent Advisor in Ruston, Louisiana.
 They’re often the only resource available to investors who don’t have a large amount of money, and because they don’t have the additional fiduciary requirements, their services tend to be less expensive as a whole.

-If you’re a client of Argent, any changes being proposed won’t affect you at all.
-The current debate strictly involves the world of broker/dealers.
+If you’re a client of Argent, any changes that would have been made would not have affected you.
+The debate strictly involved the world of broker/dealers.
 Currently, only broker/dealers who oversee retirement plans are required to follow the fiduciary standard.
-The Securities and Exchange Commission wants to expand that requirement to all broker/dealers, a change that could come as early as this fall.
+The Securities and Exchange Commission wants to expand that requirement to all broker/dealers, a change that could come out sometime this year.

-“I think that the regulation is well intentioned, like a lot of things, but by the time the sausage is made, it causes as many problems as it solves,” Moore says.
-“It helps to some degree, but a lot of it is about how things appear instead of substantively changing the playing field.”
+“I think the proposed DOL regulation was well intentioned, like a lot of things, but by the time the sausage is made, it would have caused as many problems as it solved,” Moore says.
+“It would have helped to some degree, but a lot of it was about how things appear instead of substantively changing the playing field.”